 Nitrogen is a critical element to life on Earth, as life cannot live without it.
 Unfortunately, not all forms of nitrogen are usable.
 Only ammonia (NH4+/NH3), nitrate (NO3–), and nitrite (NO2–) can be used.
 The most abundant form of nitrogen in our atmosphere is N2 gas.
 Since this isn’t a usable form, life relies on a series of chemical reactions performed by microorganisms to convert it.
 The process of turning nitrogen gas into a biologically useful form of nitrogen is called nitrogen fixation.
 This is highly sensitive to oxygen, so a massive injection of oxygen would affect biological nitrogen fixation and would limit the locations where it could occur.
 This is important because nitrogen fixation is important for all life as we know it.

 Currently, scientists have not been able to clearly “observe” the Great Oxidation Event with enough precision.
-To remedy this, researchers from the White Rose University Consortium studied a newly discovered set of 2-billion-year old shale (sedimentary rock) from South Africa.
+To remedy this, researchers from the University of St Andrews studied a newly discovered set of 2-billion-year old shale (sedimentary rock) from South Africa.
 Shale is made of fine silty sediment, which can be deposited in a variety of environments on Earth, like river deltas or in the ocean.
 This specific shale from South Africa represents part of an ancient ocean.
 The scientists studied the nitrogen and oxygen deep within the rock to better understand what conditions were like when the silty material was deposited all those years ago.

 They first examined the rock’s minerals to see if any oxygen was present.
 Any oxygen detected could mean that oxygen was around way back when the rock formed.
 They then analyzed the form of nitrogen in the rock to see how it had been impacted by the presence (or absence) of oxygen.
 The authors combined this technique with another analysis that allowed them to see how microorganisms used the nitrogen.
 Each time a microbe uses nitrogen and changes its form (for example, from NO3– to NO2– ), it alters its isotopic ratio, or the ratio of different varieties of nitrogen that scientists can measure.
 By looking at the changes between ratios of nitrogen varieties, the researchers interpreted what type of biological activity created each form of nitrogen.